ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 3. The portal is disabled.

 You can enable the portal again by using the _Enable Teleportation_ context menu.

+### Toggle confirmation for teleportation

+By default, a character token is teleported automatically when dropped on a portal.
+You can enable a confirmation per portal:

+1. Right-click on the origin token.
+2. Click the _Ask before Teleportation_ context menu.
+3. The next time a token is dropped on the portal, the user is asked before the token is teleported.

+You can disable the confirmation again by using the _Do not ask before Teleportation_ context menu.

 ### Show/hide context menu